Itching to get away, even for a day, to enjoy the elusive sunny days of spring? Here are 25-day trips from Toronto to enjoy the best of spring.

 Wine Country Cooking School [1 hr 40 minutes from Toronto]

-Get hands-on at the Wine Country Cooking School with five-hour long classes on cooking that involves local products in three courses.
-Eat alongside other participants of the course and enjoy wine pairings in the private diner.
+Get hands-on experience at the Wine Country Cooking School with five-hour-long classes on cooking that involve local products in three courses.
+Eat alongside other participants of the course and enjoy wine pairings in the private dining room.

 Address: 1339 Lakeshore Road, RR#3, Niagara-on-the-Lake